 All rooms have air-conditioning and an outdoor space.
 The Lake View suites, Marula and bungalows also get minibars and Espresso machines.

 For lunch there’s a menu of light snacks (toasted sandwiches!) and in the evenings, a simple, home-cooked 3-course dinner is offered every day except Sunday.
-On our first night the set menu featured field mushrooms baked in garlic and blue cheese, and tender marinated steak with new potatoes.
-The next day, carrot and coriander soup, vegetable curry with monkfish and a coconut panna cotta.
+On our first night the set menu featured field mushrooms baked in garlic and blue cheese with new potatoes.
+The next day, carrot and coriander soup, vegetable curry and a coconut panna cotta.

 - Dinner by arrangement